-- In June 2019, the Food Policy Director presented on the DC Food Economy Study at a regional sustainable supply chain convening hosted by the Metropolitan Washington Council of Government’s Regional Agricultural working group and helped make the economic case for greater supply chain collaboration in the region.
+- In June 2019, the Food Policy Director presented on the DC Food Economy Study at a regional sustainable supply chain convening hosted by the Metropolitan Washington Council of Governments.

 - Move towards developing a DC Food Processing and Innovation Center (“central kitchen”).

 - The Fiscal Year 2020 Budget provides the Office of Planning (where FPC is located) with $100K to conduct a best practices study on developing a central kitchen.